Religious Education

 Two installments (Half due at the time of enrollment; half due in January)

-If you have a Scrip credit for your tuition, you can pay online by using the "RE Tuition w/Scrip Credit" button above.
+If you have a Scrip credit for your tuition, you can pay online by using the "RE Tuition w/Scrip Credit" option.

 SAFE ENVIRONMENT SOCIAL COMMUNICATION POLICY: The registration form requires your authorization regarding this policy.
 Please read the document below prior to completing your registration form.